 We’re upgrading intersections along South Road between Nepean Highway and Warrigal Road to reduce congestion and improve travel times.

-We're removing the level crossing at Werribee Street in Werribee by building a rail bridge over the road.
+We’re removing the level crossing at Mt Derrimut Road in Deer Park by raising the rail line over the road.

 Once we had a preferred corridor, the project was assessed through an Environment Effects Statement (EES) process.